Michael William Hyle: Priesthood

 Hyle was ordained to the priesthood for the Archdiocese of Baltimore in Rome by Archbishop Giuseppe Palica on March 12, 1927.
-After doing pastoral work in Washington, D.C. from 1927 to 1943, Hyle served as pastor at a parish in Libertytown, Maryland, until 1946.Hyle was then transferred to a parish in Bradshaw, Maryland (1946–1957), and finally one in Baltimore (1957–1958).
+After doing pastoral work in Washington, D.C. from 1927 to 1943, Hyle served as pastor at a parish in Libertytown, Maryland, until 1946.
+Hyle was then transferred to a parish in Bradshaw, Maryland (1946–1957), and finally to one in Baltimore (1957–1958).

 Coadjutor Bishop and Bishop of Wilmington

 On July 3, 1958, Hyle was appointed coadjutor bishop, with right of succession, of the Diocese of Wilmington and titular bishop of Christopolis by Pope Pius XII.
-He received his episcopal consecration on September 24, 1958, at the Basilica of the Assumption (Baltimore) from Archbishop Amleto Cicognani, with Archbishop Albert Meyer and Bishop Jerome Sebastian serving as co-consecrators.
+He received his episcopal consecration on September 24, 1958, at the Basilica of the Assumption of the Blessed Virgin Mary from Archbishop Amleto Cicognani, with Archbishop Albert Meyer and Bishop Jerome Sebastian serving as co-consecrators.
 As coadjutor bishop, Hyle also served as vicar general of the diocese and pastor of Christ Our King Parish.

 Upon the retirement of Bishop Edmond Fitzmaurice on March 2, 1960, Hyle succeeded him immediately as the fifth bishop of Wilmington.
 He attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.
 He dedicated much of his administration to the implementation of the Council's reforms, encouraging the formation of parish councils and the ecumenical movement.
 Hyle also established St. Mark's High School in Wilmington and the University of Delaware's Newman Centre (Thomas More Oratory) in Newark, Delaware.

+Death

 Michael Hyle died on December 26, 1967, at age 66 in Wilmington; he was the first bishop of Wilmington to die while still in office.